garrandall/popular-music-data/tracks/dip-tyga-nicki-minaj.md

 I can be your daddy 'cause I am a motherfucker (Haha) Fuck, niggas muggin', these niggas sweet muffin
-Put my seed on her face, she get smashed like a pumpkin (Smash) Ooh, she love it, do me rougher
+Put my seed on her face, she get smashed like a pumpkin (Smash) Oh she love it, do me rougher
 Talk that nasty, when I smack your ass cheek (Come, come, come)